aakshayb/invitationsHub/README.md

 # invitationsHub
-Implementation of invitation based authentication
+An Implementation of invitation based authentication